motiapp/docker-test/README.md

 2) Run `docker-compose build` and `docker-compose up`.

-3) View the open ports in click the web icon to view the page in the browser.
+3) View the open ports and click the web icon to view the page in the browser.

 4) You should see a basic hello message.